eddyerburgh/notes/docs/databases/sql.md

 ```

 The from clause defines which table (rowset) to read the data from.
-If multiple tables are defined (e.g., `from employees, candidates`) then the rowset is a Cartesian product of the tables.
+If multiple tables are defined (e.g. `from employees, candidates`) then the rowset is a Cartesian product of the tables.

 The where clause takes a predicate and applies it to the result table: